On This Page

 Inferring personal information is inherently less fair than collecting it directly.
 When personal information is collected from an individual, that individual is aware that the collection is taking place.
 Direct collection also means that details about the collection can be provided to the individual, such as the purposes for which the organisation will use their information.
 On the other hand, with inference and other methods of indirect collection, individuals may not always be aware that their personal information is being collected, and therefore do not have the opportunity to choose whether or not to provide it (where there is a choice to do so or not).

 Organisations inferring – and therefore indirectly collecting – personal information about individuals through AI systems must consider IPP 1.4.
-Under IPP 1.4, organisations are required to collect personal information only from the individual to whom it relates, where reasonable and practicable to do so.
+Under IPP 1.4, organisations are required to collect personal information only from the individual to whom it relates, where it is reasonable and practicable to do so.
 This means that organisations cannot infer personal information if it would be reasonable and practicable to collect it directly from the individual.

 IPP 1.5 will also apply in this context where personal information is inferred by an AI.
 IPP 1.5 requires organisations to take reasonable steps to ensure that, when personal information is indirectly collected, individuals are aware of a range of matters listed in IPP 1.3:3